projectyotta/EthereumDeepLearning/README.md

 Solution:

 [Coindesk!](www.coindesk.com) .
 It is possible to extract price on an hour by hour basis.
 It has data from when Ethereum began.
 It provides aggregated pricing information.
 Lastly, it is a pretty trusted source in the crypto community, having been active since May 2013.

-Process:

 Coindesk allows you to search for the price of Ethereum on a day by day basis and download a CSV file of the data ( which is in an hour by hour format.
 From late 2017 , the results do break down into lower time intervals, but to ensure consistency, I stuck to the one hour time interval).
 ![](https://github.com/saurabh-rao/EthereumDeepLearning/blob/master/images/1.JPG)

 I wanted to automate the process of querying the information I need for each day.
 I chose to work with two python libraries - selenium and pyautogui.
 The intention was to mimic the workflow that a human would follow and replicate the process for every day.

-Steps :
+Process :

-1. Open the webpage using selenium
+1. Open the webpage using Selenium

 2. Type the start date and end date as done by a human.